jdebacker/UN-OG-Training/docs/book/OG/Calibration.md

 Government spending, at least that is modeled outside of the net tax functions or pension functions, is modeled as an exogenous fraction of GDP, with an exception in some parameterizations that we discuss below.
 By calibrating spending as a fraction of GDP, on avoids any need to convert between model and data units and it also more accurately mimics the empirical fact that the size of governments tends to grow with the size of the economy.
 There are three spending related parameters that are shares of GDP.
 These are `alpha_G`, the ratio of government spending on public goods to GDP, `alpha_T`, the ratio of government spending on transfers to GPD, and `alpha_I`, the ratio of government spending on infrastructure to GDP.

 To calibrate these ratios, one can generally use national accounts data in combination with government budget reports.
-The challenging piece to ensure that the defintion of spending in the data and the model are aligned.
+The challenging piece to ensure that the definition of spending in the data and the model are aligned.
 For example, if you are explicitly modeling the pension system and using the net tax functions to capture some non-pension spending programs (such as income-tested welfare benefits), then you will want to exclude those spending programs when computing total transfers by year as the numerator in the `alpha_T` ratio.
 Another strategy, to make sure you are fully capturing government outlays, is to compute one of the spending ratios as a residual.
 For example, if you have data on government spending on public goods and transfers (again, after taking out what is accounted for in the modeling of pensions and taxes), you can compute the infrastructure spending ratio as a residual (= 1 - `alpha_G` - `alpha_T`).

 The default way in which total transfers, $TR_t = alpha_{T,t} * GDP_{t}$ gets allocated to households is as a lump-sum, uniformly distributed transfer.
 But you can adjust this distribution to match the true distribution of transfers across the population by adjusting the `eta` parameter.
 This is a three dimensional array that is `TxSxJ`.
 It sums to one in each model period and represents the fraction of transfers in that year distributed to each age (`S`) and lifetime income group (`J`).
 You can thus approximate the age and mean-tested transfers with this matrix, as well as policy changes that affect the distribution of transfers across the population over time.